beepnl/BEEP/readme.md

 Documentation and manual of the app can be found at https://beep.nl/beep-app.

+API documentation of the BEEP API can be found at https://api.beep.nl/docs/.

 # Security Vulnerabilities

-If you discover a security vulnerability within BEEP, please send an e-mail to beep@iconize.nl.
+If you discover a security vulnerability within BEEP, please send an e-mail to support@beep.nl.

 # License